openstack/ironic/doc/source/admin/drivers/ilo.rst

 BIOS configuration support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``ilo`` hardware type supports ``ilo`` BIOS interface.
+The ``ilo`` and ``ilo5`` hardware types support ``ilo`` BIOS interface.
 The support includes providing manual clean steps *apply_configuration* and *factory_reset* to manage supported BIOS settings on the node.
 See :ref:`bios` for more details and examples.

 .. note::
-   The change in the settings will take into effect after next power cycle.
+   Prior to the Stein release the user is required to reboot the node manually in order for the settings to take into effect.
+Starting with the Stein release, iLO drivers reboot the node after running clean steps related to the BIOS configuration.
+The BIOS settings are cached and the clean step is marked as success only if all the requested settings are applied without any failure.
+If application of any of the settings fails, the clean step is marked as failed and the settings are not cached.

 Configuration
 ~~~~~~~~~~~~~